 Innovation is the essence of the research-based pharmaceutical industry.
-Developing a new medicine takes, on average, ten to 13 years, with costs ranging from U.S. \$2.5-3.0 billion (including costs of failures) with about 12% of drugs entering clinical trials leading to an approved medicine.
-Over the last decades, Sanofi has demonstrated our sustained contribution to global health challenges by developing a large portfolio of solutions for a wide range of diseases that affect millions of people globally.
+Over the last decades, Sanofi has demonstrated a sustained contribution to global health challenges by developing a large portfolio of solutions for a wide range of diseases that affect millions of people globally.

 As part of our commitment to society, we consider it essential to identify how our science can bring the greatest benefit, especially for vulnerable communities.
-We have therefore integrated a specific pillar into our CSR strategy, which addresses R&D for unmet needs.
+We have therefore integrated a specific pillar into our CSR strategy: R&D for unmet needs.
+Our approach is applicable to General Medicines, Vaccines and Specialty Care Global Business Units (GBUs) and to all countries where the company operates, but excludes Opella, Sanofi's Consumer Healthcare unit.